 - Check or Money Order

 - Credit Card (MasterCard, Visa, American Express, or Discover Card). *As of October 1, 2015, credit card payments are no longer accepted in person at the enrollment centers due to changing regulations that affect Cuyahoga Community College.
 We will continue to accept cash and check payments.
 For your convenience, you can use any kiosk or student workstation on campus to make credit card payments.
 My Tri-C Space online payment transactions are quick and convenient, and can be done any time from an Internet connected device.

-- A 2.4 percent surcharge will continue to be applied to all credit and debit card payments.
-Pay by cash, check or EFT to avoid the surcharge.
+- A 2.25 percent service fee will continue to be applied to all credit and debit card payments.
+Pay by cash, check or EFT to avoid the service fee.
 If you have questions, please view the FAQ.

 - Tuition Payment Plan- View payment plan options